 At present, candidates with five or more years’ experience in C# development are being offered salaries in the same region as professionals with 10-plus years’ experience.
 Incentive enough to check your own area and salary against the average!

-Using a number of sources—most notably real-world insights obtained through daily candidate placements—we created a salary guide which is used by companies up and down the UK to value each role.
+Using a number of sources—most notably real-world insights obtained through daily candidate placements—we created The Salary Guide which is used by companies up and down the UK to value each role.

 Aside from industry expertise, the guide is also based on market observations, independent research and information from HM Revenue and Customs.
 It’s a reliable, rock-solid foundation for you to base your predictions on.